ChrstphrHll/npc_gen/students/Tadita Edraele.md

 ### Description
 - Gnome Paladin from Aldercrown Empire
 - 4th year Assault student in Treskal
-- long curly strawberry blond hair that's put up, Green eyes, and Light skin
+- short straight lighter blonde hair that's plain, Green eyes, and Light skin
 - Is Thoughtful and Invisible, and has Flexibility as their ideal

 ### Organizations